 Organic growth relates to business growth driven by a company’s internal resources.
 The growth occurs when the company receives more business from current clients or expands its product market fit to receive new clients.

 In essence, organic growth is about growing a business from the inside using assets you own, such as knowledge, connections, experience, and skills.
-Organic growth is a sign of a dedicated commitment to expanding an organization.
+Organic growth is a sign of a dedicated commitment to expanding an organisation.

 It takes a while to increase profit and revenue solely through internal resources.
 There’s a risk of rapidly developing competitors moving past you in a short period.
-Despite this, organic growth is typically more valuable in the long term and has several significant advantages.

 The benefits of organic business growth include: